Sally Knyvette: Theatre career

 Her extensive career in theatre includes two years with Mike Alfreds' company Method and Madness, and most recently playing Goneril for Jonathan Miller.

 In 2002 she assisted Jack Gold on directing Twelve Angry Men at the Tricycle Theatre.

 In 2004 she directed a production of Are You Now or Have You Ever Been by Eric Bentley at the Tricycle Theatre.

 In 2006 she directed a production of Inherit the Wind at the Tricycle Theatre, and a production of Maxim Gorky's Summerfolk at B.A.D.A.

 In 2008 she directed To Kill a Mockingbird at the Tricycle Theatre.

 In 2010 directed Judgment at Nuremberg at the Tricycle Theatre, and remounted the production at the Bridewell Theatre a year later, followed by productions of A Midsummer Night's Dream at GSA and Hard Times at City Lit.

 In 2013 she directed A World Elsewhere by Alan Franks at Theatre503.

 In 2022 she played Helen in Five Characters in Search of a Good Night's Sleep, directed by Mike Alfreds at Southwark Playhouse.

 In 2022 she played Jean in The Best Exotic Marigold Hotel, directed by Lucy Bailey on a national tour.

-Kynvette also works in the corporate sector, and has worked at the Foreign Office and at Ashridge, Britain's leading independent centre for management and organisation development, using her skills a to help individuals develop both "impact and presence" in their corporate presentations.
+Knyvette also works in the corporate sector, and has worked at the Foreign Office and at Ashridge, Britain's leading independent centre for management and organisation development, using her skills a to help individuals develop both "impact and presence" in their corporate presentations.

 She regularly works as a voice-over artist.
 She has voiced many commercials, plus Doctorman Allen in the Doctor Who audio adventure Spare Parts, and the role of Queen Carmilla in the video game Castlevania: Lords of Shadow and its sequel, developed by Mercury Steam.
 She voiced Emiliana Perfetti in the video game Layton's Mystery Journey, developed by Level-5.

-Kynvette runs Shakespeare workshops in France and London, and teaches privately and at top drama schools.
+Knyvette runs Shakespeare workshops in France and London, and teaches privately and at top drama schools.